ryantjen/protein-recipes/README.md

-Author: Ryan Tjenalooi

 ## Overview

 In this data science project, I will be exploring the relationship between recipes with high protein and cooking time to determine the feasibility of healthy eating.

 ## Introduction

-Food is a critical component of our daily lives, and cooking is a hobby that brings joy and satisfaction for many.
-While there are many of us who have a sweet tooth and love sugary food, the health risks associated with them, such as diabetes, are not negligible.
-According to the National Diabetes Statistics Report from Centers for Disease Control and Prevention, 11.6% of the US population have diabetes and over 38.0% of people over 18 years old have prediabetes.
-With this information in our mind, we want to investigate the relationship between rating and the amount of sugar present in the recipe. **We wonder if people would rate a sugary recipe lower due to the health concerns relating to it**.
-To do so, we are analyzing two dataset consisting of recipes and ratings posted since 2008 on [food.com](https://www.food.com/).
-The original purpose of the datasets is for the recommender system research paper, [Generating Personalized Recipes from Historical User Preferences](https://cseweb.ucsd.edu/~jmcauley/pdfs/emnlp19c.pdf) by Majumder et al.
+If you want to prioritize your health, nutrition is one of the first things you should be looking towards.
+Overall, one of the biggest improvements you can make to your diet is increaing the amount of protein you eat.
+According to a National Health and Nutrition Examination Survey, up to 46% of the oldest participants did not consume enough protein.
+This is concerning, as protein is extremely important for muscle protein synthesis, satiety, metabolism support, and immune function.
+However, for some people, eating higher protein meals can seem like a daunting task, as cooking meats may take longer than other recipes, or just simply eating out. **Therefore, my focus is going to be on the relationship between high protein recipes and cooking time.** I will also examine ratings on the side to see if it is feasible to eat both healthy and delicious food.
+To analyze this, I will be utilizing two datasets consisting of recipes and ratings posted on [food.com](https://www.food.com/).

 The first dataset, `recipe`, contains 83782 rows, indicating 83782 unique recipes, with 10 columns recording the following information: